mswhitby/classroom/_docs/resources/ai_policy.md

 - Go back through your past journal entries.
 - If you used AI (ChatGPT, Gemini, Grammarly AI, etc.), you must clearly label it:
   - Add: **“I used AI to assist with this entry.”**
+- You must add a label to each journal that you used AI for assistance.

 ## What will happen if you don’t:
 - Any entry identified as AI-generated that is **not labeled** will be changed to a **0 in the gradebook**.